 Find some samples of our recordings online, including the only known recording of O. Henry.
 Our Soundcloud account also has excerpts from the oral histories of Joe Lung, Emma Long, and Lady Bird Johnson among others.

 Transcripts exist for a number of these oral histories and are available for use in the Reading Room.
 Some of the tapes also lead to manuscripts and other archival resources in the collection.
 You can review the Oral History Subject Guide below to find oral history recordings on specific topics.
-Our staff can also consult an in-house database to determine whether we have an oral history for a specific person or on any topic not included in the guide.
+Our staff can also consult an in-house database to determine whether we have an oral history for a specific person or on any topic not included in the guide or whether transcripts exist for the recording.
+Check out an example of a fully transcribed recording below as well.
 Please contact us to ask for this search.

 One of our larger oral history projects was the Emma S. Barrientos Mexican American Cultural Center Oral History Project.
 Read more about it and listen to some excerpts.

 - Oral History Interview Deed of Gift & Consent

 - Oral History Consent form (Spanish)

 - AHC Tips for Conducting Oral History Interviews

 Even before Austin declared itself the "Live Music Capital of the World," the Austin History Center began collecting and preserving examples of music from the local scene.
 Included in the sound recording collection are the recordings of artists such as Kenneth Threadgill, Joe Ely, the Grey Ghost, the Fabulous Thunderbirds, Uranium Savages, and Stevie Ray Vaughan.
 Recordings produced by local groups such as the Ebenezer Baptist Church Choir and Crockett High School are available in the music collection.
 Music recordings can be searched in the Austin Public Library Catalog.

 The Austin Music Network